-We deduce a version of NIP transfer for mixed characteristic valued fields $(K,v)$ in the case that $(K,v_{p})$ is finitely ramified.
-Note that we cannot simply follow the same strategy as in the unramified case, since the residue field of an finitely ramified valuation may not be stably embedded as a pure field, see for example \cite[Example 12.9]{AJ2}.
+We deduce a version of NIP transfer for mixed characteristic valued fields $(K,v)$ in the case that $(K,v_{p})$ is finitely ramified: Here, $\SE$ cannot be deduced by showing that any automorphism of the residue field (resp.~value group) lifts to an automorphism of the valued field, as in finitely ramified fields the existence of such a lift may fail (see \cite[Example 11.5]{AJ2}).\footnote{That $\SE$ holds for finitely ramified fields has since been shown in \cite[Theorem 6.2 and Remark 6.3]{FPS}.} Thus, we take a different route.

+Before we start, we need some further details about finitely ramified fields.
+The key idea is that - up to elementary equivalence - every henselian finitely ramified valued field with value group elementarily equivalent to $\mathbb{Z}$ is in fact a finite extension of a henselian unramified valued field over the same residue field.
+This will be made precise in Lemma \ref{lem:finite_ramification}.

+\begin{fact}[{\cite[Theorem 22.7]{War93}}] Let $(K,v)$ be a complete valued field of mixed characteristic with value group $vK\cong\mathbb{Z}$ and ramification $e>0$, that is, the interval $(0,v(p)] \subseteq vK$ contains $e$ many elements.
+Then $(K,v)$ is an extension of degree $e$ of a complete unramified valued field $(C(Kv),w)$ which has residue field $Kv$ and value group $\mathbb{Z}$.
+The latter is a called Cohen subfield of $(K,v)$. \end{fact}